 The study protocol has been published (https://bmjopen.bmj.com/content/8/12/e025840), and ethics approvals have been granted by AIHW, ACT Health, and NSW Population Health Services ethics committees.
-We are currently awaiting delivery of data.

 This will be the largest PMS study of prescribed opioids undertaken in Australia, linking exposure and outcomes and examining risk factors for adverse outcomes of prescribed opioids.
 It will also demonstrate the capacity of analysis of routinely collected data to inform about risks of opioid prescribing before problems develop.
 As such, this work has important translational promise, with direct relevance to regulatory authorities and agencies worldwide.
 It will provide evidence against which clinical guidelines in pain management can be evaluated.